September 2017 saw the Bank’s regulator, the PRA, bring in a new series of requirements that Banks must follow when lending to portfolio landlords.

 What steps do I need to take?

 Use a portfolio summary template to summarise your portfolio to a lender and ensure it is up to date with accurate rents, mortgage payments, valuations and mortgage balances.
-Advocate Finance have a template you can use that all lenders will accept.
+Advocate Finance have a template that you may use which all lenders will accept.

-Advocate Finance has been working with first time and portfolio landlords for over 12 years and we have an in-depth knowledge of these requirements and how to present your case to a lender, so it meets these new requirements.
+Advocate Finance has been working with first time and portfolio landlords for over 12 years.
+We have an in-depth knowledge of these requirements and how to present your case to a lender, so it meets these new requirements.

 It is more important than ever to seek the advice of an adviser who specialises in this market.